aherbert/gdsc-smlm/docs/model_plugins.rst

     PSF Combiner dialog

-When the input images have been selected the plugin checks that each PSF has the same image scale.
+When the input images have been selected the plugin checks that each PSF has the same image scale (pixel size and depth).
 Note that input PSFs can have different X, Y and Z dimensions.
 If the scales are not the same then the images cannot be combined and an error is shown.
 Otherwise the plugin then presents a dialog where the z-depth of the combined PSF can be selected.
 This allows the size of the output PSF to be limited to N frames above and below the z-centre.

 The combined PSF is created by overlaying the x,y,z-centres and summing the individual PSF images.
 Each PSF is weighted using the number of images used to created the PSF divided by the total number of images: